pierreDev33/crawler.ninja/README.md

 - maxConnections     : the number of connections used to crawl, default is 10.
 - externalLinks      : if true crawl external links, default = false.
 - externalDomains    : if true crawl the  external domains.
-This option can crawl a lot of different linked domains.
+This option can crawl a lot of different linked domains, defaukt = false.
+- externalHosts      : if true crawl the others hosts on the same domain, default = false.
 - scripts            : if true crawl script tags, default = true.
 - links              : if true crawl link tags, default = true.
 - linkTypes          : the type of the links tags to crawl (match to the rel attribute), default = ["canonical", "stylesheet"].